Jc2k/pysyncthing/README.rst

 pysyncthing
 ===========

 pysyncthing is a pure python implementation of the syncthing protocol.
+It uses GLib and GNOME API's where possible as it aims for good GNOME integration.

 It's primary goal is to ensure that third-party implementation implementations of syncthing are possible, and to help non-go programmers figure out how it